 Smaller in every dimension and half the weight of the previous top model.
 Powered by A15 Bionic chip.
 Comes with 128GB of storage.
 Offers Gigabet Ethernet port for wired connectivity as well as WiFi.
 Supports 4K video, HDR10+, and Dolby Atmos audio.

 Expensive for a streaming box.

 Plays HDMI 1.4 at 720p or 1080p.
 Offers 10/100BASE-T Ethernet and 802.11ac WiFi connections, as well as Bluetooth 4.0 pairing.
-Runs on A8 processor.
+Runs on the A8 processor.
 Sports USB-C troubleshooting port.
 Comes with 2nd-generation Siri Remote with touch-sensitive, jog-capable click pad.